youshy/blog/content/posts/2021-12-06-Dont-Be-A-Dick.md

 That has become my mantra (although previously in Polish) for the last few years - if you are true to who you are, you're not doing any bad things and not making other lifes miserable - then you should be fine.
 Work out where you want to be, how to get there and enjoy the ride.
 Remember that all plans, however great, might change - embrace the change and grow.

-## ...But I really want to be a dick
+## ...But I really want to be one!

 Well, I can't help you there.
 I'd maybe say *choose your battles wisely*?
 I really don't know.